xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+16, 2023
+   * Keep working on Week 6 Assignment in WileyPLUS.
+   * Watch [this](https://youtu.be/c4TFkrc7TaE) video to see an example of how to use linear approximation in practical problems.
+   * If you have previous assignments in WileyPLUS that you were not able to complete on time, the winter break is a great opportunity to catch up.
+I will still be teaching next week at the university.
+If you want to meet and discuss math problems with me, just email me and we can make an appointment.

+ * Feb.
 15, 2023
    * Watch [this](https://youtu.be/E6P67pjf8Jc) video to review how to use tangent line approximation.
    * Continue to work on Activity 1.8.3.
 We will discuss this on Thursday.